 I looked around at students already forming groups and bonding over frosh stories about getting wasted and I waited and waited for someone like me to walk in.
 Needless to say, I was kept waiting.

 In a Media Aesthetics class taught by one of my favourite professors and later our convocation speaker, Laurie Petrou, we were asked: “who does not feel represented in the media?”
 I, along with maybe two other people in our little PoC corner of the theater, hesitantly put our hands up.
-A sea of blond looked back with complete wonder in their eyes.
-Then I later witnessed a white student remark “but Canada doesn’t have racism…it’s so multicultural” during mid-lecture.
+A sea of blond looked back with wonder in their eyes.
+I later witnessed a white student remark “but Canada doesn’t have racism…it’s so multicultural”.